 All students must publicly present their research prior to graduation.
 Many present at the Undergraduate Research Conference in April; other departmentally-approved public events are also acceptable.

 In 2012 we began digitally archiving Honors theses.
 Students are encouraged to peruse scholars.unh.edu/honors/ for examples in relevant disciplines.
 Older Honors theses are available in the Special Collections & Archives department at Dimond Library.

 Thesis advisors must be tenure-line faculty; that is, their title should be Assistant Professor, Associate Professor, or Professor.
-Lecturers, Instructors, and other contingent faculty may not be sole advisors for Honors theses, though they sometimes co-direct projects.
+Lecturers, Instructors, and other contingent faculty are generally not sole advisors for Honors theses, though they sometimes co-direct projects.

 Students should select advisors with whom they have worked successfully in the past, and who have expertise in the student’s area of research interest.
 Many students connect with thesis advisors by working with them on course designations during Honors-in-Major coursework.
 Advisors should be approached before the semester in which research begins.
 Honors Liaisons can assist students who are having trouble identifying an advisor.

 The Hamel Center for Undergraduate Research offers research grants, including summer support.
-During the academic year when you are registered for thesis credit, you may apply for an Honors Thesis Grant from the Hamel Center.
+During the academic year, if a student is registered in a credit-bearing thesis course, he may apply for an Honors Thesis Grant from the Hamel Center.
 These grants are for up to $150 and can be used to pay for research expenses.

 Honors Students can access Extended Time borrowing privileges at Dimond Library, which are otherwise reserved for faculty and graduate students.
 In order to be granted these privileges, students must complete the Honors Thesis Agreement and submit it to the University Honors Program, along with a note requesting extended borrowing privileges.